CONGESTIVE HEART FAILURE

 carbohydrates.
 This can also

-prevent its absorption.
+in grains bind to zinc and prevent its absorption.

 A NUTRITIONAL BALANCING PROGRAM

-addition to a slow oxidizer diet and the supplements recommended on her hair
+Supplements.
+In addition to a slow oxidizer diet and

-selenium, and coenzyme Q-10.
+selenium and coenzyme Q-10.
 These

 were added specifically to assist the heart.
 When a patient has a serious condition, extra supplements

-may help as long as they do not interfere with the process of balancing the body
+may help as long as they do not interfere with the process of balancing the

-chemistry.
-I would have added sauna therapy, but I was not aware of it at the
+Sauna therapy.
+I would have added sauna therapy, but I

-particularly infrared lamp sauna therapy, is excellent for congestive heart
+therapy, is excellent for congestive heart failure.

 RESULTS